Who is a seeker?

 Instead of saying how much should one earn one should say how much wealth should one generate and that too as much as possible because it benefits everyone.
 Earn means you want to get it and go somewhere.
 You are not going to take it anywhere.
 So the only thing is you generate wealth.

 What is the future of capitalism?

-How do you rate Prime Minister Modi.
-How do you look at the regime change in three states where the Congress won?
+How do you rate Prime Minister Modi?
+How do you look at the regime change in three states where Congress won?

 Why do you call it a regime change?
 It is an election.
 Well, the very purpose of election is to make room for change.
 So people have chosen whatever they have chosen.
 The fundamental quality of a democracy is that once the people choose something, you just bow to that.
 Once people have recognised that this is what we want, right or wrong is not your business or my business to say.
 You just bow to the people’s will.
 If you question that always, you question the democratic process.
 That will lead to disaster.